 In 2016, fraud was two times more likely to be detected by a whistle-blower than internal audit activities!

 The question arises whether 100% prevention of misconduct is possible.
-A smart and more balanced approach will make the organization more resilient and better equipped to protect itself against misconduct.
+A smart and more balanced approach will make the organisation more resilient and better equipped to protect itself against misconduct.
 A new approach is imperative.

-Due to legislative pressure, the hyper-connected world we live in and the focus on reputation, companies need to change the way they manage the risk of fraud and misconduct.
+Due to legislative pressure, the hyper-connected world we live in, and the focus on reputation, companies need to change the way they manage the risk of fraud and misconduct.
 In order to understand these new requirements, one should understand the future of financial crime.